-Spain is a number one European destination for Britons considering relocating abroad and the numbers of foreigners moving to and living in Spain grow every year.
+Spain is a number one destination for a lot of Europeans considering relocating abroad for a healthier lifestyle and a better climate.
+The numbers of foreigners moving to and living in Spain grow every year.
 There are compelling reasons for this, and first and foremost is that Spain promises us an amazing lifestyle that we could only dream of.

-Why Moving to and Living in Spain Can Change Your Life
+Why Moving to Spain Can Change Your Life

 Spanish Housing Market

 As the underlying appeal of Spain has not been damaged by the falling property prices, many foreigners are taking advantage of the fact that you can now finally find truly good value for money in the Spanish real estate marketplace.